2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/PublishingFilter.md

 # Data Source: PublishingFilter

 ## Purpose / Description
-The **PublishingFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **PublishingFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will hide unpublished items for non-editors and provide these drafts if an editor is viewing the results.

 ## How to use with the Visual Query
 When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
 Here's a picture showing app data with or without publishing filter: